 Here ladies and gentlemen, are a few signs to look out for, if you’re wondering whether or not you’re being taken for granted in your relationship.

-Download this ebook: 12 Steps to Building the Love Life You Want – and learn how to never get taken for granted again.
+Download this ebook to building stronger & healthier relationships – and learn how to never get taken for granted again.
 (My favourite is #3 – everyone should be doing it!)

 1. Your good nature is being used and abused

 It is being used against you for the sole benefit of another person.

 Open your eyes

 They’ve become accustomed to you going the extra mile in your relationship; you buy them gifts, plan and create unique, romantic moments with them.